Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-It is also interesting to understand the structure of exact quantum many-body ground state (GS) of conduction electrons plus localized spins in {\em equilibrium} (GS implies zero temperature as well), described by Hamiltonian in Eq.~\eqref{eq:ham_sys} in terms of original localized spin operators; as well as how many terms of truncated HP transformation (Sec.\ref{sec:hptruncated}) is required to obtain the same ground state by exactly diagonalizing Hamiltonian of the same system expressed in terms of electronic and bosonic operators.
-In this Section, such analysis is performed for the system depicted in Fig.~\ref{fig:fig1}(b) which is composed of $N=3$ sites hosting spin-$1$ localized spins, while in Secs.~\ref{sec:spectralelectron} and \ref{sec:spectralmagnon} we also perform the same comparison for electronic and magnonic spectral functions, respectively, which require additional information of {\em excited} quantum many-body states.
+It is also instructive to explore the structure of the exact quantum many-body {\em ground} state (GS) of conduction electrons plus localized spins in {\em equilibrium} (GS implies zero temperature as well), as described by Hamiltonian in Eq.~\eqref{eq:ham_sys} in terms of the original localized spin operators; as well as to find out how many terms of truncated HP transformation (Sec.\ref{sec:hptruncated}) need to be retained in order to obtain the same ground state by exact diagonalization of the Hamiltonian of the same system but expressed in terms of electronic and bosonic operators.
+In this Section, comparison of ground states in two methods is performed for the system depicted in Fig.~\ref{fig:fig1}(b) composed of $N=3$ sites hosting spin-$1$ localized spins, while in Secs.~\ref{sec:spectralelectron} and \ref{sec:spectralmagnon} we also perform comparison of electronic and magnonic spectral functions, respectively, which require additional information about the {\em excited} quantum many-body states.

-The exact GS is obtained in three steps: (\emph{i}) $\hat{H}$ is represented as a matrix in the basis of eigenstates of $\hat{N}_\mathrm{e}$ and $\hat{S}^z_\mathrm{tot}$ to render a block-diagonal matrix as shown in Fig.~\ref{fig:fig2}(c); (\emph{ii}) to ensure half-filling for electrons, the matrix block corresponding to $N_\mathrm{e} = 3$ electrons is isolated; (\emph{iii}) This matrix block is diagonalized and the eigenstate with the lowest eigenenergy $E_0$ is identified as the GS.
-Obviously, if in step (\emph{i}) $\hat{H}$ is expressed directly in terms of localized spin operators [Eq.~\eqref{eq:spin_mat}], then step-(\emph{iii}) yields the \emph{numerically exact} GS $\ket{\Psi_0}$.
-On the other hand, if $\hat{H}$ is expressed using the truncated HP transformation with a truncation number $N_T$ [Eq.~\eqref{eq:split_ham}], then thus obtained GS $\ket{\Psi_0}^\mathrm{HP}_\mathrm{N_T}$ is not guaranteed to be the same as $\ket{\Psi_0}$.
-In particular, we are interested to know what value of $N_T$ ensures that $\ket{\Psi_0}^\mathrm{HP}_\mathrm{N_T} = \ket{\Psi_0}$.
+The exact GS is obtained in three steps: (\emph{i}) $\hat{H}$ is represented as a matrix in the basis of eigenstates of $\hat{N}_e$ and $\hat{S}^z_\mathrm{tot}$ to render a block-diagonal matrix as shown in Fig.~\ref{fig:fig2}(c); (\emph{ii}) to ensure half-filling for electrons, the matrix block corresponding to $N_e = 3$ electrons is isolated; (\emph{iii}) This matrix block is diagonalized and the eigenstate with the lowest eigenenergy $E_0$ is identified as the GS.
+Obviously, if in step (\emph{i}) $\hat{H}$ is expressed directly in terms of localized spin operators [Eq.~\eqref{eq:spin_mat}], then step (\emph{iii}) yields the \emph{numerically exact} GS $\ket{\Psi_0}$.
+On the other hand, if $\hat{H}$ is expressed using the truncated HP transformation with a truncation number $N_T$ [Eq.~\eqref{eq:split_ham}], then thus obtained GS $\ket{\Psi_0}^\mathrm{HP}_{N_T}$ is not guaranteed to be the same as $\ket{\Psi_0}$.
+In particular, we are interested to know what value of $N_T$ ensures that $\ket{\Psi_0}^\mathrm{HP}_{N_T} = \ket{\Psi_0}$.